How to Manage Windows LAPS with Intune

 Related Post: How to Create Custom RBAC Role in Intune for LAPS Password Administrator

-Before you start managing Local administrator password using intune, the LAPS settings need to be enabled in Azure Active Directory.
+Before you start managing the local administrator password using Intune, the LAPS settings need to be enabled in Azure Active Directory.
 To enable the settings, go to Azure Active Directory > Device > Device Settings and turn on “Enable Azure AD Local Administrator Password Solution (LAPS) (Preview)“.

-Step 1: To create a policy in Microsoft Intue, navigates to Endpoint Security / Account Protection, click on Create policy and select following
+Step 1: To create a policy in Microsoft Intune, navigate to Endpoint Security / Account Protection, click on Create policy, and select the following

 Platform: Windows 10 and later